 Direct interaction with policy makers.
 We highlight the European marine research community's priorities directly to the core of relevant policy making processes, through regular discussions with representatives from the European Commission, the European Parliament, the Intergovernmental Oceanographic Commission of UNESCO and other organisations at global, European, regional and national level.

 Brown Bag Lunches.
 These sessions are informal informative events on topics important for current European marine policy discussions.
 Held over lunch in a venue in Brussels (Belgium), a scientific expert provides a short and provocative view on a specific policy topic, followed by an open discussion with the participants.
 Everyone with an interest in the topic is welcome to attend the discussion.
 Participants are mainly policy makers from the European Commission and representatives from different associations and networks.
-Brown Bag Lunches have so far focused on the topics Food from the Oceans, Marine Spatial Planning, Marine Stations, Blue Carbon and Offshore Freshened Groundwater and Carbon Capture and Storage.
+Brown Bag Lunches have so far focused on the topics Food from the Oceans, Marine Spatial Planning, Marine Stations, Blue Carbon, Offshore Freshened Groundwater and Carbon Capture and Storage.

 European Parliament events.
 EMB (co-)organises and participates in European Parliament events on topics important to the European Parliament discussions.
 Events can be organized in collaboration with the Seas, Rivers, Islands and Coastal Areas (SEARICA) Intergroup of the European Parliament or with an interested Member of the European Parliament (MEP).
 These events consists of presentations on perspectives/ views from different communities on topics, such as marine graduate training or the Ocean-Climate Nexus.